High School Academic Courses (Grades 9-12)

 This course is open only to incoming Lakeside 9th graders.

-Academic Bridges provides structured support for rising Lakeside 9th graders transitioning to high school.
+Bridges provides structured support for rising Lakeside 9th graders transitioning to high school.
 The one-week program is designed to help students prepare for coursework and student life at Lakeside Upper School.
 The activities, panels, and workshops scheduled during this week emphasize effective studying, organizational strategies, digital literacy, and self-advocacy skills.
 The program features morning workshops followed by several afternoon community-building activities.

 Computer Science